miker704/Strife/patches2.md

     - Removed props.closemodal() from InviteToDmServer and used state call back to close it.
     - Removed InviteToDmServer from modal manager once again and rendered it in DmServerHeaderNavbar like the original version except using a portal which will work in react 18.
     - Removed InviteToDMCallModal from modal manager.
+    - Removed props.closemodal() from InviteToDMCallModal and used state call back to close it.
     - Removed InviteToDMCallModal from modal manager once again and rendered it in DmServerHeaderNavbar like the original version except using a portal which will work in react 18.